Freewheelers: RCA Cycling Club

 * All riders and their bikes must be road ready before joining a group ride.
 If you are unsure, many local bike shops will offer a bike-check.

-* Rides may be canceled on occasion depending on the weather.
+* Rides may be cancelled on occasion depending on the weather.

 * Some rides may be capped at a max capacity to ensure rider safety and fun.
 We’ll let you know in advance if that’s the case.